 Well, when Medvedev was going to visit Omsk, they decided to take down the poster for a local theater show that had, "We welcome you, merry dwarf" on it, as they were worried Medvedev would take offense.
 We found it funny, so we made him a dwarf.
 On a side note, according to the last census, we have more than 10,000 dwarfs in Russia.

 How did you come up with the idea for the Super Putin! comics?

-In Russia you can’t joke about anything but Putin.
+In Russia, you can’t joke about anything but Putin.
 He is all over the media and always very composed.
 If you make him do crazy, silly things, it’s instantly funny.
-We’re also very inspired by the Superjail! series [psychedelic, ultraviolent cartoon series set in a prison in a volcano that airs on Adult Swim].
+We’re also very inspired by the Superjail! series.

-Not officially, but there are rumours that it triggered a negative reaction among the administration at first, but then Putin and Medvedev read the comic, liked it and suggested to let us keep going.
-We are blocked by Russian media, though, and Rykov [a pro-Putin blogger] told me that we’re on what they call a "stop list".
+Not officially, but there are rumors that it triggered a negative reaction among the administration at first.
+But then Putin and Medvedev read the comic, liked it, and suggested to let us keep going.
+We are blocked by Russian media, though, and Rykov [a pro-Putin blogger] told me that we’re on what they call a "stop list."

 So you're not paid by the Kremlin at all?
 You're basically censored?